aminography/PrimeAdapter/README.md

     }
 })
 ```
-It is necessary to introduce a view as handle of dragging in draggable view holders:
+It is necessary to introduce a view as handle of dragging in view holders which are going to be draggable:

 ```kotlin
 class ActorViewHolder(